 Eastern Desert Exploration (“EDX”)

-The EDX Blocks, awarded in 2021 comprise 3,000km2 of greenfield exploration tenements within the Egyptian section of the Arabian Nubian Shield.
+The EDX Blocks, comprise 3,000km2 of greenfield exploration tenements within the Egyptian section of the Arabian Nubian Shield.

 This area has not been explored in the modern era using current exploration methods and represents a significant land package of highly prospective but underexplored geological terrane.
 The land package is divided into 3 Blocks: